Mex-JR/WP-RevealSlider/readme.txt

 == Description ==

-Reveal Slider is a robust WordPress plugin that allows you to easily create and embed interactive "before and after" image comparison sliders on your website.
+Flowfunnel Reveal Slider is a robust WordPress plugin that allows you to easily create and embed interactive "before and after" image comparison sliders on your website.
 Perfect for photographers, designers, contractors, and anyone who wants to showcase transformations, improvements, or comparisons in an engaging way.

 ### Key Features